ssprakash5/DeFi-Metaverse-coins-Liquidity-Pooling-and-Risk-Modeling-using-RNN/README.md

 ## Impact

-- Improved risk management for DeFi liquidity providers, potentially increasing participation and liquidity in decentralized finance.
+- Will improve risk management for DeFi liquidity providers, potentially increasing participation and liquidity in decentralized finance.
 - Enhanced security and reliability of DeFi protocols through smart contract auditing.
 - Advancement in the understanding and application of data science and deep learning in the DeFi space.